 Before each trip, we ask the priests for their “wish lists.”
 They may respond with any number of hard-to-get items such as certain foods, tools, or electronic devices.
-They may also ask for items for the orphans or elderly, such as stuffed toys, socks, or gloves.
-Some visitors wear clothing they intend to leave behind for donation to needy families.
+They may also ask for items for some of their needy parishioners or for the Women’s Centers.

 You will need to check the baggage allowance and weight limitations of your airline(s).
-In many cases, travelers bring 2 bags—one filled with items for their personal use and one filled with items for the mission.
+Sometimes, travelers bring 2 bags—one filled with items for their personal use and one filled with items for the mission.

 Can I bring a gift to a particular staff member?